megatnuar/megatnuar.github.io/_pages/about.md

   - /about.html
 ---

 I've been interested in computers and coding since before I was in my first programming class in university.
-I wrote down a lot of ideas which would turn into potential projects had I put more effort into doing it and writing it down.
+I wrote down a lot of ideas which would turn into potential projects had I put more effort into doing it.
 I've played a bit with RaspberryPis and microcontrollers, built a secondary pc with Linux as an operating system.
 But I never really put my ideas and projects out there.
 So welcome I guess.

 ---
 # 🎓📜 Education